cityssm/ad-web-auth/README.md

 # ad-web-auth
-A web application to authenicate Active Directory users.
+A web application to authenticate Active Directory users.